How to watch the Masters 2018 on TV: full Sky Sports and BBC golf coverage guide

 The players will go out in groups of three on Thursday and Friday.
 If they start early on the Thursday, then they will be scheduled later on day two.

-Tiger Woods starts his opening round at 3.42pm UK time along with England’s Tommy Fleetwood and Australia’s Marc Leishman.
+Tiger Woods starts his second round at 6.27pm UK time along with England’s Tommy Fleetwood and Australia’s Marc Leishman.

-English golfer Justin Rose is in the last group to head out on to the course, starting at 7pm UK time.

 Day 1 – Thursday 5th April